Samuel-Morgan-Tyghe/Basic-Website-React/README.md

 https://samuel-morgan-tyghe.github.io/Basic-Website-To-React/

 ## What I Learnt
-* Visual Studio Code, Terminal Commands,
 * React Web-Frameworks, React-Dom, React-Router, ReactJs
 * JavaScript Fundamentals, Variables and scoping, DOM Manipulation and event handlers
+* Visual Studio Code, Terminal Commands
+* Build and Deploy
-* JSX - React.createElement() API,
+* JSX
 * ES6

 # What I Can Improve
 As the second part of practacing skills to update a website to contemporary technological standards,